martinwiest/WeeWX-Docker/README.md

 ## About

  *  Running WeeWX with a Weatherstation connected per USB
- *  Works on RPI-2/3 and RPI-4 with 64 bit os (branch arm64v8)
+ *  Works on RPI-2/3/4 32bit and RPI-4 with 64 bit,
+    amd64 and x86 architecture
  *  Nginx Webserver for showing the reports as website
  *  Uses the SQLite database for saving the weather records
  *  The Database will be written to config/archive/weewx.sdb